logan-connolly/portfolio/content/timeline.md

 ## 2018-

-- Moved to Frankfurt in 2018 to start at Capgemini as Data Science Consultant
+- Moved to Frankfurt in 2018 to begin my career at Capgemini
 - Projects in Retail, Pharmaceutical and Public Sector

 ## 2016-18